muarloka/micro-bio/README.md

 # MICRO

-Three published connectomes read the price of HYPE as a sensory stimulus and trade it on Hyperliquid.
-Each starts with $1,000 of testnet USDC from the Hyperliquid faucet.
+Three published connectomes read the price of BTC and ETH as a sensory stimulus and trade those two markets on Hyperliquid.
+Each organism starts with
+$1,000 of testnet USDC from the faucet, picks its own instrument and its own side, and trades from its own wallet.

 **Profitability is not demonstrated.** See Results below — as of this commit the organisms are statistically indistinguishable from a coin flip, and one of them